-tskew1 is the minimum time between a rising CLKB edge and a rising CLKA edge for EFA to transition HIGH in the next CLKA cycle.
-If the time between the rising CLKB edge and rising CLKA edge is less than tskew1, then the transition of EFA HIGH may occur one CLKA cycle later than shown.
+^{1.} tskewt is the minimum time between a rising CLKB edge and a rising CLKA edge for ORA to transition HIGH and to clock the next word to the FIFO2 output register in three CLKA cycles.
+If the time between the CLKB edge and the rising CLKA edge is less than tskew1, then the transition of ORA HIGH and load of the first word to the output register may occur one CLKA cycle later than shown.

-2. If Port B size is word or byte, tSKEW1 is referenced to the rising CLKB edge that writes the last word or byte of the long word, respectively.
+^{2.} If Port B size is word or byte, tskewi is referenced to the rising CLKB edge that writes the last word or byte of the long word, respectively.